tomseinen/speakerdiarisationR/README.md

-# speakerdiarisationR
-speaker diarisation in R
+# Speaker Diarisation in R

 This work contains a pipeline used for diarizing audio files with two speakers used in a psychological and paralinguistic research project.